 ELECTIVES (Choose 3):

-Philippine Politics and Governance 4 credits (USF Area E: Social Sciences and Service Learning Core) Download the Syllabus
+Philippine Politics and Governance 4 credits (USF Area E: Social Sciences) Download the Syllabus

 This course will focus on the Philippines' presence both in Asia and in the wider International Political Economy.
 The course also reviews the evolution of the Philippines polity as a whole and provides a comprehensive analysis of the structure and dynamics of the Philippines political system.
 Special attention is given to the study of the Philippine core values and the country's personalistic political culture.

-Sociology of Gender, Class & Ethnicity in the Philippines 4 credits (USF Cultural Diversity and Area E: Social Sciences Core) Download the Syllabus
+Sociology of Gender, Class & Ethnicity in the Philippines 4 credits (Area E: Social Sciences Core) Download the Syllabus

 This course surveys theories on social inequality and, using case studies, offers in-depth discussions on stratification and power relations in Philippine society.
 Special attention is given to the impact of institutions and discourse, and the dynamics of structure and agency on social class, ethnicity and gender.